Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Infographic- SWOT Analysis of Olay | IIDE

-SWOT analysis is a vital strategic planning tool that can be used by Reliance Industries managers to do a situational analysis of the organization.
-It is a useful technique to analyze the present Strengths (S), Weaknesses (W), Opportunities (O) & Threats (T).
+SWOT analysis of Olay is a vital strategic planning tool that can be used by Reliance Industries managers to do a situational analysis of the organization.
+It is a useful technique to analyze the present Strengths (S), Weaknesses (W), Opportunities (O), and threats (T).

 1. Strengths of Olay

-This aids in identifying the fundamental areas of the olay where it outperforms the competition and has a market advantage.
-Strengths are typically the companies main competencies
+This aids in identifying the fundamental areas of Olay where it outperforms the competition and has a market advantage.
+Strengths are typically the company’s main competencies

 • Strong Brand Name – Olay has developed a strong brand name in the market over the years.
 Customers can link the brand with advertisements, and it has a strong brand image.
 On the basis of the brand portfolio, a strong brand name is acquired.